 On June 6, 1889, the Seattle Fire ravaged much of the business district of the city, including the Seattle Hardware Company's store.
 The fire destroyed a total of \$75,000 worth of inventory, but fortunately, some of this was covered by insurance.
 James Warren writes, "Like the majority of businesses in the area, Seattle Hardware was burned out.

 Demonstrating the typical ingenuity of our city's pioneers, the owners relocated temporarily in an old streetcar horse barn at Second and Pike, where they tore out the horse stalls, built shelving, purchased new supplies and went back into business.
 Because most Seattle businesses were also rebuilding, Seattle Hardware was busier than ever."
-Bagley notes that the barn (photographed in Figure 68) was available because streetcars had recently been electrified.
-The barn was not large enough for Seattle
+Bagley notes that the barn was available because streetcars had recently been electrified.
+The barn was not large enough for Seattle Hardware's booming business, so it opened up a second store at 816 and 818 West Street (roughly at Western Avenue and Columbus today).